■ site map

 under constant and ever increasing treat.

-The treat is coming from man-made electromagnetic fields, as well as power-frequency-related stray and transient currents, finding their way out of the electrical system and into other conductive media - one of which is your body.
+The treat is coming from man-made electromagnetic fields, as well as power-frequency-related stray and transient currents, finding their way out of electrical wires and into other conductive media - one of which is your body.

 Official stand, for decades, is that these fields - so called non-ionizing radiation - and currents are too weak to cause adverse health effects.
 This view originates in the fact that common exposure levels to this form of radiation are too low to cause either significant tissue heating, or direct neuromuscular stimulus.
 As for the possible interference with body's incredibly delicate and complex electrical network, it is assumed to be negligible or none.